dapucita/haxbotron/README.md

 ## Features
 launch on Multi platforms: Windows, Linux, OS X and so on

+Detailed player data

 Useful facilities for actual game

 Built-in maps: especially popular in Korea

 ## How to Build
+You need to install dependencies if you didn't.

 You don't have to build again if you did it already.

 ```